henryjuho/hj_barton/CV.md

 ### Masters research (September 2011 – June 2015)

-investigating limitations of recombination estimation algorithms for use on great tits
+Worked with demography inference software PSMC and MSMC to investigate the possibility of generating recombination maps from a single genome with simulated data using ms, and compared the approach's application on the great tit reference genome to the great tit linkage map.

 ### University of Sheffield Evolution and Behaviour Research Group (June – July 2013)